Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Results

 The effect of long-ranged interactions is also investigated by considering the value of the magnetic order parameter when the Hartree interactions are not taken into account.
 In other words, we consider the stability of the magnetic order for different twist angles and doping levels when only short-ranged Hubbard interactions are present.
 The phase diagrams for these calculations are shown in Figs.~\ref{fig:Vtots_tBLG}(d-f).

 The antiferromagnetic orders, MAFM [Fig.~\ref{fig:Vtots_tBLG}(d)] and NAFM [Fig.~\ref{fig:Vtots_tBLG}(e)], have clear differences in the absence of Hartree interactions.
-The phase diagrams are more electron-hole symmetric compared to when Hartree interactions are taken into account.
-Furthermore, the magnetic order parameter exists over a wider range of doping levels, and is significant at $\nu=\pm3$ of $\theta=1.08 \degree$.
-Otherwise, the qualitative variations remain similar at other twist angles and dopings.
+The phase diagrams are slightly more electron-hole symmetric compared to when Hartree interactions are taken into account.
+Furthermore, the magnetic order parameter exists over a wider range of doping levels, and is significant at $\nu=\pm3$ for the magic angle $\theta=1.08 \degree$.
+Otherwise, the qualitative variations remain similar at other twist angles and dopings compared to when long-range Coulomb interactions are taken into account.
+We don't notice any large differences in the magnitudes of the order parameters between these cases.

-For the FM order, as shown in Fig.~\ref{fig:Vtots_tBLG}(f), the qualitative variation and magnitude of the order parameters are similar to that in the presence of Hartree interaction.
+For the FM order without Hartree interactions, as shown in Fig.~\ref{fig:Vtots_tBLG}(f), the qualitative variation and magnitude of the order parameters are similar to that in the presence of Hartree interaction.
 However, the reduction of the order parameters is more rapid with doping levels away from charge neutrality, in contrast to the anti-ferromagnetic order.
 For example, at $\theta=1.16 \degree$, although the stable orders are still centred around charge neutrality, the magnitude at $\nu=\pm3$ is significantly reduced.
+Moreover, at $\theta=1.2 \degree$, FM order is only stable at $\nu = \pm1$ and $\pm2$.

-Interestingly, comparing Fig.~\ref{fig:Vtots_tBLG}(a) and \ref{fig:Vtots_tBLG}(d), and \ref{fig:Vtots_tBLG}(b) and \ref{fig:Vtots_tBLG}(e), we find that the magnetic orders M(N)AFM are enhanced by the long-ranged Hartree interactions at $\nu=\pm 1$ near the magic angle.
+Overall, comparing Fig.~\ref{fig:Vtots_tBLG}(a) and \ref{fig:Vtots_tBLG}(d), and \ref{fig:Vtots_tBLG}(b) and \ref{fig:Vtots_tBLG}(e), we find that the magnetic orders M(N)AFM are enhanced by the long-ranged Hartree interactions at $\nu=\pm 1$ near the magic angle.
 Beyond this doping level, Hartree interactions suppress magnetic order.
 On the contrary, comparing Figure \ref{fig:Vtots_tBLG}(c) and \ref{fig:Vtots_tBLG}(f), the FM order is always enhanced by Hartree interactions.
-Such differences lie in the interplay between short- and long-ranged interactions, which further underpins the distortions of the band structures.
+Such differences lie in the interplay between short and long-ranged interactions, which also underpins the distortions of the band structures.